Battle of Morval: 26 September

 In XIV Corps the 56th (1/1st London) Division probed towards Combles, arriving within 500 yd by dawn, as other troops advanced into Bouleaux Wood, after seeing rockets fired at 2:10 a.m.
 The 167th Brigade linked with the 5th Division south of Morval and met French patrols near the light railway at 4:15 a.m.
 Troops moved forward and consolidated a new line about 1500 yd east of Combles, linking with the French on the right.
 An attack on Mutton Trench by the 168th Brigade was called off, after five tanks due to operate in support were ditched.
 XV Corps captured Gird Trench (Gallwitz Riegel) and Gueudecourt when a fresh battalion of the 21st Division and a tank advanced up Pilgrim's Way at 6:30 a.m. and bombed down Gird Trench to the Guards Division.
 Infantry and cavalry patrols entered Gueudecourt and the high ground to the north.
 German artillery fire revived during the morning, forcing the Guards Division to consolidate as quickly as possible.
 A cavalry squadron tried to get forward near Gueudecourt but found the front of advance too narrow to manoeuvre.

 Infantry probes beyond Lesbœufs, made little progress against a line of German machine-gun posts, on the higher ground west of Le Transloy.
 More cavalry advanced from Mametz and dismounted under fire at 2:15 a.m., to enter Gueudecourt from the south-west.
 The 110th Brigade (attached from the 37th Division) moved forward slowly and reached the village late in the afternoon.
 The 64th Brigade (21st Division) continued the advance with two battalions, to just short of the Gueudecourt–Le Transloy road, where a battalion from the 62nd Brigade passed through to the road and linked with the Guards Division at the junction with the Lesbœufs road.
-The 1st and 50th divisions of III Corps made a night attack on a new German trench at 11:00 p.m., the 1st Division was stopped by machine-gun fire and the 50th (Northumbrian) Division captured the west end, then bombed up Crescent Alley to Spence Trench.
+The 1st Division and the 50th (Northumbrian) Division of III Corps made a night attack on a new German trench at 11:00 p.m., the 1st Division was stopped by machine-gun fire and the 50th (Northumbrian) Division captured the west end, then bombed up Crescent Alley to Spence Trench.